 2. Formation of Contracts.
 Boards may consider matters relating to the formation of contracts with third parties.

 5. Payment Plans.
-Board may meet with members in executive session to discuss requests by delinquent members for payment plans.
+The board may meet with members in executive session to discuss requests by delinquent members for payment plans.

 Other Issues.
 The above list of topics is not exhaustive and does not exclude other matters that require confidentiality.
 For example: